State visit by Charles III to France: 20 September

-On 20 September 2023, King Charles and his wife, Queen Camilla arrived at Paris Orly Airport and were greeted by Prime Minister Élisabeth Borne.
+On 20 September 2023, King Charles and his wife, Queen Camilla, arrived at Paris Orly Airport and were greeted by Prime Minister Élisabeth Borne.

 The King and Queen drove to the Arc de Triomphe where the King inspected a guard of honour of French forces and participated in a wreath-laying ceremony at the Tomb of the Unknown Soldier.
 The French Air and Space Force elite acrobatic flying team Patrouille de France and the RAF Red Arrows performed a flypast following the ceremony.
 The King joined President Macron for a ceremonial tree-planting in the garden of Hôtel de Charost, the British Ambassador's residence.

 That evening, the King and Queen attended a state banquet at the Palace of Versailles with 160 people in attendance.

 21 September

-The King traveled to Luxembourg Palace where he addressed the French Senate, becoming the first British monarch ever to do so.
-During the speech, he addressed Russia’s invasion of Ukraine and climate change, calling it an “existential challenge”.
-Meanwhile, at the Bibliothèque Nationale de France (BNF), The Queen and Brigitte Macron marked the launch of a new U.K.-France literary prize – ‘The Entente Littéraire Prize’ - at a reception attended by notable literary figures from both countries.
+The King traveled to Luxembourg Palace where he addressed the French Senate, becoming the first British monarch to do so.
+During the speech, he addressed the Russo-Ukrainian war and climate change, calling it an "existential challenge".
+Meanwhile, at the Bibliothèque Nationale de France (BNF), the Queen and Brigitte Macron marked the launch of a new U.K.-France literary prize – ‘The Entente Littéraire Prize’ - at a reception attended by notable literary figures from both countries.
 The event celebrated the importance of literature and the literary connections between the UK and France.